 The Mitsubishi Evolution X came from the factory with a considerably stiff and tight chassis that handles like a real sports car if you put it to the test.

 However, if you’re increasing engine power output, then upgrading suspension and braking systems is a no brainer.
 With more power, both yourself and your car will have to work harder to keep it under control.

 Safety should always be your number one priority, so things like stiffer sway bars, improved suspension geometry, upgraded brakes and quality tires are best adjusted and upgraded together with the engine.

-Suspension upgrades not only improve handling but also tweak the appearance of your Evo X.
+Suspension upgrades not only improve handling but also tweak the appearance of your Evo.

-Coilovers and lowering springs are obvious options when it comes to lowering the ride height of an Evo X. Combined with camber kits and sway bars, you can dial in your suspension’s geometry for maximum grip between your tires and the road.
+Coilovers and lowering springs are obvious options when it comes to lowering ride height.
+Combined with camber kits and sway bars, you can dial in your suspension’s geometry for maximum grip between your tires and the road.